Lower School Academics

 Social Studies / Science

 Students spend one semester studying social studies and one semester studying science.
 They not only learn grade-level content in various social studies and science classes, but they also work to improve reading comprehension and note-taking skills.
 Students master essential strategies to learn factual information and are also directly taught how to demonstrate their knowledge in written form.
-Hands-on laboratory experiences help students grasp scientific concepts that are introduced in texts as well as understand the scientific method.
+Hands-on laboratory and STEM experiences help students grasp scientific concepts that are introduced in texts as well as understand the scientific method.
 Topics in social studies progress from the study of basic communities in the first grade to the history of the world in older grades.
 Students are also introduced to basic elements of geography and map skills.
 Topics of study in science include animal and plant life, body systems, earth and space.